-The Principal
+- The Principal

-The Bursar, Domestic Bursar,
+- The Bursar, Domestic Bursar,

-- The Senior Tutor - The Diversity and Equality Officer, also a member of Governing Body - Two Official Fellows who are Tutors and also members of Governing Body students, visitors and others closely associated with the College.
+- The Senior Tutor

+- The Diversity and Equality Fellow, also a member of Governing Body

+- Two Official Fellows who are Tutors and also members of Governing Body

+The Committee is attended by the Head of HR.

+The HR Committee is responsible for the promotion, development, implementation, monitoring and review of the Public Sector Equality Scheme in relation to employees, students, visitors and others closely associated with the College.
 All staff with managerial responsibility have a duty to ensure that they are aware of the requirements and to take forward specific actions under this Scheme.

-The Committee is attended by the Human Resources Manager.

-The HR Committee is responsible for the promotion, development, implementation, monitoring and review of the Public Sector Equality Scheme in relation to employees,

 College aims to support staff and students who may have concerns about the issues covered by the Public Sector Equality Duty.
-Any concerns would be treated with sensitivity and can be raised in confidence in the first instance, officially or unofficially for discussion, with any of the College Officers or the HR Manager.
+Any concerns would be treated with sensitivity and can be raised in confidence in the first instance, officially or unofficially for discussion, with any of the College Officers or the Head of HR.

-G.4.3 Progress on Integrating Equality and Diversity into College Procedures

-There has been progress over the last few years to ensure that equality and diversity issues have been addressed with action taken to ensure improved awareness and compliance with the principles of fairness.
+G.4.3 Progress on Integrating Equality and Diversity into College Procedures There has been progress over the last few years to ensure that equality and diversity issues have been addressed with action taken to ensure improved awareness and compliance with the principles of fairness.
 Developments include: